Special Feature: Products Sally Recommends

 Cuisinart Coffee Bar

 This machine won my award for best in the lighter weight pump style category.
-You will have to spend a little bit more but, for the extra dollars, you are getting the quality and reliable testing that are the benchmarks of Cuisinart.
+You will have to spend a little bit more (unless you can track down a coupon from Coupon Sherpa) but, for the extra dollars, you are getting the quality and reliable testing that are the benchmarks of Cuisinart.
 It offers a brew mode selector (no separate steam valve control) which can be switched from brew to froth without a wait.
 It produces unlimited amounts of steam because it has no boiler.
 Instead, a thermoblock unit maintains a continuous water temperature by pumping it through a heated coil to arrive at the brew temperature.
 This thermoblock unit allows you to get continuous cups of coffee, allows you to add water as it brews, and, after use, it empties itself so water doesn't stale in the brewing system.
 The housing is made of heavy black plastic and includes a warming tray.
 Cuisinart provides it's own style of frother attachment.
 The cup of espresso was delicious and quite close to cafe quality with golden, thick crema.
 The latte had a dense, thick froth which lasted longer than many I've tasted.

 Rancilio's Miss Rancilio/Audrey